27th Annual Chocolate Festival - Sunday, February 28, 2016

 |Shuttle & Parking:

-Our complimentary shuttle van will operate from 1 - 5 pm.
+Our complimentary shuttle will operate from 1 - 5 pm.

-The shuttle will begin a continuous loop at the Stonehurst Manor at 1:00 pm.
-Other stops in order will be the Riverside Inn B&B, the Touring Center at Ragged Mountain Equipment, 1785 Inn, Adventure Suites and the Whitaker Meeting House at the John Fuller School parking lot.
+This yearwe have rented a school bus for our shuttle for more capacity.
+Watch for the yellow bus which will begin a continuous loop at the Stonehurst Manor at 1:00 pm.
+Other stops in order will be the Riverside Inn B&B, the Touring Center at Ragged Mountain Equipment, 1785 Inn, Adventure Suites and the John Fuller School parking lot next to the Whitaker Meeting House.

-Please watch for the Tri-County Cap "Blue Loon Transit Van".
+Watch for the yellow school bus!
 The shuttle will accommodate skiers and snowshoers but space is not available for pulks or sleds of any kind.

 Planning is Important: